 With a history dating back to 1886, American Water is the largest and most geographically diverse U.S. publicly traded water and wastewater utility company.
-The company employs more than 6,700 dedicated professionals who provide regulated and market-based drinking water, wastewater and other related services to an estimated 15 million people in 47 states and Ontario, Canada.
-More information can be found by visiting www.amwater.com.
+The company employs more than 7,100 dedicated professionals who provide regulated and market-based drinking water, wastewater and other related services to more than 14 million people in 46 states and Ontario, Canada.
+American Water provides safe, clean, affordable and reliable water services to our customers to make sure we keep their lives flowing.
+For more information, visit amwater.com and follow American Water on Twitter, Facebook and LinkedIn.